PradoVarathan/Multi_Specto/README.md

   source env_name/bin/activate
   pip install -r requirements.txt
   ```
+  * Docker functionality is available as well but direct installtion is recommended since there has been issues with the contained wrapping in R functionalities for downstream analysis.
+* Visit the NCBI website (https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/) to obtain the fasta sequence for Hg38 genome assembly and store it in the working directory under Hg38/hg38.fa
 * Edit the MultiSpecto_Run.yml file for preparing the run for all combinations.
   ```
   default: